 Tryst at Wynn Las Vegas comprises 12,000 square feet with décor that consists of deep reds and browns and black.
 Immediately upon entry, guests take in the breathtaking view of the 90-foot waterfall and secluded lagoon.
 A separate ultra lounge primarily plays house music.

-Owned in part by Celine Dion, Shaquille O'Neal, Andre Agassi, Steffi Graf and Pure Management Group, PURE Nightclub is Caesars Palace's nightclub.
+Owned in part by Celine Dion, Shaquille O'Neal, Andre Agassi, Steffi Graf and Pure Management Group, PURE Nightclub is the premier night life venue located inside Caesars Palace.
 The 2-story nightclub is 36,000 square feet, boasting three separate experiences.
 The main room features oversized beds, three bars and a VIP area that overlooks the dance floor, not to mention a fantastic balcony with an incredible view of the Las Vegas Strip.

 Another legendary New York bar that is now in Las Vegas is Coyote Ugly at New York-New York.
 Its now world-famous bartenders dance atop the bar and sass customers.

-Angel Management and Savile Row, an intimate 2,000-square-foot haven at Luxor Hotel and Casino for members and invited guests only.
+Angel Management Group (AMG) created Savile Row, an intimate 2,000-square-foot haven at Luxor Hotel and Casino for members and invited guests only.
 Reminiscent of the infamous street in London, Savile Row caters to an eclectic group with a "made-to-measure" experience.
 Specialized VIP services, a creative mixology program, reliable discretion and a seductive atmosphere are the standard.

 INSERT COIN(S) is in the Fremont East Entertainment District in Downtown Las Vegas.
 The 7,000 square foot venue includes Beta Bar, a fully loaded bar with domestic and imported beer, top-shelf liquors and energy drinks with seating available for 50.
 The venue also includes 45 arcade cabinets with more than 60 televisions and video game consoles including fully restored classics such as Tron, Frogger, Donkey Kong and more.
 Video DJs create a nightclub atmosphere on the dance floor surrounded by plasma screens and neon.
 Private booths and table service are available.